sadat103/Todo-React/README.md

 ## Running the Front-End code

-The starter code is located in its own folder.
+The front-end code is located in its own folder.
 To get it:

 - cd front-end
 - npm install